 The environment in the insert is evaluated in Hedin (2025), with regards to the evolution of the composition of gases, caused by corrosion reactions.
 The influence of the radiation is analysed in Henshaw and Evins (2023), where several parameters are varied in a number of calculations cases, especially the amount of water (30 or 600 g), and the residual air (1, 2, 5 or 10 %, corresponding to 99, 98, 95 or 90 % argon).
 As described in Section Fel!
-Hittar inte referenskälla., few, if any, canisters are expected to contain even close to 600 g water.
+Hittar inte referenskälla. of #TR-25-05, few, if any, canisters are expected to contain even close to 600 g water.
 Further, the design requirement of the atmosphere in the insert is given as > 97 % argon.
 Many of the calculation cases are thus pessimistic in relation to the expected conditions in a canister.

 The consumption time for water for all the calculation cases are originally compiled in Table 4-1 in Henshaw and Evins (2023).
 In Table 1-3 the consumption time for the oxidising species oxygen, hydrogen peroxide, nitric acid and nitrous acid has been added for the calculation cases where the water consumption time is longer than 2.5 years.
 These cases all have an iron corrosion rate that is low (all the time or for RH < 60%), or set to zero for RH < 60%.
 Note that these cases all have an air content exceeding the maximum allowed 3 % (corresponding to the required Ar content of 97%) and that all cases but one have the maximum allowed amount of water, 600 g.